elgw/kdtree/README.md

 [K-d trees](https://en.wikipedia.org/wiki/K-d_tree) are fun data structures.
 Useful for finding k-nearest neighbours and neighbours within some distance in point clouds.

+## Details:
+- Using Hoare's partition scheme.
+- Node layout a la [Eytzinger](https://arxiv.org/abs/1509.05053) which is the same as used in [binary heaps](https://en.wikipedia.org/wiki/Binary_heap)

 For up to 4 dimensions (more if you change `KDTREE_MAXDIM` in `kdtree.h`).

 Supported operations: